RomanLut/INAV-X-Plane-HITL/README.md

 ## X-Plane 11 or X-Plane 12?

 Simulation requires at least 50, or even better 100, solid FPS without freezing.

 While **X-Plane 12** has better visual appearance, **X-Plane 11** is still recommented choice due to better performance.
-Also **INAV Surfwing** flying characteristic seems to be worse in **X-Plane 12**.

 # Setup and usage